locationtech/udig-platform/docs/user/en/reference/Resource to Shapefile Wizard.rst

 -  Projection: Shows the projection of the resource; you can change setting to transform the contents into the requested projection.
 The projection information will be stored in the resulting **prj** file.
+-  Charset: Shapefile charset encoding; you can control the encoding of string fields during export.
+The proposed value is controlled by the startup system property **shp.encoding** or if not specified by the preference value **General-->udig UI-->Default Character Set**

 **Related concepts**